decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 ```

 In the example above, two animations are handled by separate `state` objects, and they are then both assigned to the same `Animator` component.

-> Note: If the layer of an animation isn't specified, it's assigned to layer 0.

 Each bone in an animation can only be affected by one animation at a time, unless these animations have a `weight` that adds up to a value of 1 or less.